ecdye/zram-config/README.md

 /dev/zram1 lz4           150M 16.3M 25.1K  208K       4 /opt/zram/zram1
 /dev/zram2 lz4            60M  7.5M  1.2M  1.7M       4 /opt/zram/zram2
 ```

+To view more information on zram usage take a look at the following commands and their corresponding output.

 ```
 pi@raspberrypi:~ $ df
 Filesystem     1K-blocks    Used Available Use% Mounted on